 About the music…

 Venice even gave name to one of the most important trends and styles in the history of music… Scuola Veneziana, the Venetian school.
-These composers ended the renaissance and opened the doors to Baroque music and musicians like Bach and Händel who would follow in their footprints.
-The most famous composer of the Venetian school is maybe Claudio Monteverdi.
+These composers, of which the most famous is perhaps Claudio Monteverdi, ended the renaissance and opened the doors to Baroque music and musicians like Bach and Händel who would follow in their footprints.

 The reason why there were so many artists in the 16th and 17th centuries was of course that they could find employment.
 Most other cities in Europe, even the big ones, had one lord, one Prince who engaged the musicians and the sculptors.
 In Venice there were lots of nobles with lots of money, there were theatres with an eagre public, there was the church.
 On top of that, the history of Venice is full of other rich persons, burgers, business-folk, foreign traders.
 And there was the carnival and all kinds of other festivals who all cried out for show-biz.
 Venice was a hot-spot, the place to be.